mapbox/mapbox-maps-ios/scripts/depsvalidator/README.md

 3. The dependency version requirement is satisfied by the corresponding pinned dependency version.

+### CI Usage

+DepsValidator can be used in CI workflows to help maintain a consistent set of versions in a repo's main branch.
+Configure your CI workflow for pull requests to run the validate subcommand.
+The job should fail if depsvalidator exits with a non-0 exit code.

 ## Developing

 DepsValidator itself is built using Swift and Swift Package Manager.
 It can be